Alphabetical List Of All Patterns

 Engage in productive dialogue by investigating different perspectives and the knowledge of participants, to reach agreement on what is considered viable, relevant, valid or empirically true.

-- Record Agreements
+- Record Governance Decisions

 - Representative